MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

    [ensemble]

    # start and end numbers for runs to set up and run
+   # Run numbers should be zero-based.
    # Additional runs can be added and run to an existing ensemble
    # without affecting existing runs, but trying to set up a run
-   # that already exists may result in unexpected behavior.
+   # that already exists will generate a warning and skip that run.
-   # Run numbers should be zero-based.
    # If using uniform sampling, start_run should be 0 and end_run should be
-   # equal to max_samples, otherwise unexpected behavior may result.
+   # equal to (max_samples - 1), otherwise unexpected behavior may result.
    # These values do not affect viz/analysis, which will include any
    # runs it finds.
    start_run = 0